 Students help Mia, a business owner, calculate her monthly profit and loss, and devise a strategy to save up for new capital for her business.
 Students must help the business owner open savings and checking accounts, grow her money faster with a certificate of deposit, and make monthly transaction decisions.

-Students accompany Chris, as recent college graduate, as he goes through a “life simulation,” helping him make insurance and investment decisions at critical life milestones.
+Students accompany Chris, a recent college graduate, as he goes through a “life simulation,” helping him make insurance and investment decisions at critical life milestones.
 Students help Chris select different insurance policies (and experience how random, unexpected occurrences can lead to financial loss), and help him adjust his investment portfolio as he nears retirement age.

-FutureSmart Digital supports the critical middle school years by empowering students to effectively manage their finances, make sound decisions, and become stewards of their financial future.
+FutureSmart supports the critical middle school years by empowering students to effectively manage their finances, make sound decisions, and become stewards of their financial future.
 Each learning module contains surveys and assessments that provide visibility into student knowledge gains and changes in attitudes and behaviors.

 Available in English and Spanish.